libcpr/docs/advanced-usage.md

 ## Interface

 It is also possible to specify the outgoing interface used by [libcurl](http://curl.haxx.se/libcurl/).
-By default the TCP stack decides which interface to use for this request.
+By default, the TCP stack decides which interface to use for this request.
 You can change this behavior by passing the `cpr::Interface` option to your request.
 Passing an empty string corresponds to passing a `nullptr` to `CURLOPT_INTERFACE`.
 Further details: https://curl.se/libcurl/c/CURLOPT_INTERFACE.html